Already using Zoom? You don't need another file-sharing app.

 Encrypt Send vs. the alternatives

-How each app handles your files
+How each approach handles your files

 Encrypt Send